kestra-io/docs/docs/developer-guide/variables/date.md

     - `iso_week_date`: 2013-W36-7+02:00
     - `iso_zoned_date_time`: 2013-09-08T16:19:12+02:00[Europe/Paris]
     - `rfc_1123_date_time`: Sun, 8 Sep 2013 16:19:12 +0200
-    - `pattern`: a date pattern.</li>
+    - `pattern`: a date pattern.
 - Otherwise, the default formatter `iso` will be used.
 The format option can be specified as a parameter or hash (a.k.a named parameter).
  - `timezeome`: with the format `Europe/Paris`

 ## `now`: Current date